ibm-cloud-docs/monitoring/terraform/terraform-setup.md

 # Setting up Terraform for {{site.data.keyword.mon_full_notm}}
 {: #terraform-setup}

 Terraform on {{site.data.keyword.cloud}} enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} services so that you can rapidly build complex, multitier cloud environments that follow Infrastructure as Code (IaC) principles.
 Similar to using the {{site.data.keyword.cloud_notm}} CLI or API and SDKs, you can automate the provisioning, update, and deletion of your {{site.data.keyword.mon_full_notm}} instances by using HashiCorp Configuration Language (HCL).
+You can optionally connect an {{site.data.keyword.sysdigsecure_full_notm}} instance to your {{site.data.keyword.mon_full_notm}} instance.
 {: shortdesc}

 Looking for a managed Terraform on {{site.data.keyword.cloud_notm}} solution?
 Try out [{{site.data.keyword.bplong}}](/docs/schematics?topic=schematics-getting-started).
 With {{site.data.keyword.bpshort}}, you can use the Terraform scripting language that you are familiar with, but you don't need to worry about setting up and maintaining the Terraform command line and the {{site.data.keyword.cloud_notm}} Provider plug-in. {{site.data.keyword.bpshort}} also provides pre-defined Terraform templates that you can install from the {{site.data.keyword.cloud_notm}} catalog.